We may earn a commission when you buy through links in our articles. Learn more.

 Krookodile

 Just look at this sneaky guy!
-I’m going to be honest, I absolutely love crocodiles and alligators, so any Pokémon based on them instantly gets shot up the ranks for me, but Krookodile isn’t just a banging member of the Crocodilia familia, it also looks incredible.
+I’m going to be honest: I absolutely love crocodiles and alligators, so any Pokémon based on them instantly gets shot up the ranks for me, but Krookodile isn’t just a banging member of the Crocodilia family; it also looks incredible.
 Known as the intimidation Pokémon, Krookodile’s thick black stripes cover all of its body, but the bands over its eyes help to create the look of a robber’s mask.
-Just top-tier Pokémon design here, incredible work Game Freak.
+Just top-tier Pokémon design here; incredible work, Game Freak.

 Gen 5 Pokemon, key art for the game Pokemon Black and White shows the Pokemon Excadrill